rockstor/rockon-registry/README.md

 git checkout -b rockon_name
 ```

-Add and commit your rockon to git.
+Add and commit your Rock-on to git.
 Say you are working on Syncthing Rock-on and have the syncthing.json tested and ready to go.
 First copy the file over to your repo.
 Next,
 ```
 git add syncthing.json
 git commit -m 'add synctthing rock-on'
 ```

-Push your rockon to github. <branch_name> is from two steps ago.
+Push your Rock-on to github. <branch_name> is from two steps ago.
 ```
 git push origin <branch_name>
 ```